-Graduation gowns are purchased in the MTI Bookstore for a nominal charge and are required for participation in the graduation ceremony.
-If a student is graduating with honors, honor cords will be provided by MTI.
+Graduation gowns are purchased in the Mitchell Tech Campus Store for a nominal charge and are required for participation in the graduation ceremony.
+If a student is graduating with honors, honor cords will be provided by Mitchell Tech.

-Some MTI programs require a laptop computer so that students can effectively integrate computing skills with their technical education.
+Some Mitchell Tech programs require a laptop computer so that students can effectively integrate computing skills with their technical education.
 Many resources that instructors assign are online or require specialty software.
-To address these needs, MTI requires students entering a laptop program to purchase their laptops from MTI.
-The cost for an MTI laptop averages about $1000.
-Please note that our machines come fully loaded with the required software.
+To address these needs, Mitchell Tech requires students entering a laptop program to purchase their laptop computer online at MitchellTech.TextbookX.com.
+The cost for a laptop averages about $1,000.
+Please note that laptops come fully loaded with the required software.

-Whether it’s Microsoft Office, or a specialty software for a technical program, a student’s needs will be met by an MTI laptop.
-And MTI laptops are serviced for free by our Technology office.
+Whether it’s Microsoft Office, or a specialty software for a technical program, a student’s needs will be met by a Mitchell Tech laptop.
+And Mitchell Tech laptops are serviced for free by our IT Help Desk.

 BYOD is an acronym for Bring Your Own Device.
-In a BYOD program you can purchase your own laptop or purchase one through MTI, but a laptop is required in selected programs.
-If you choose to purchase your own laptop or notebook computer from an outside vendor, there are minimum specifications available from the MTI Admissions office.
+In a BYOD program you can purchase your own laptop or purchase one through Mitchell Tech, but a laptop is required in selected programs.
+If you choose to purchase your own laptop from an outside vendor, there are minimum specifications available from the Mitchell Tech Admissions office.

-Students in the on-campus Speech-Language Pathology Assistant program are required to purchase an Apple iPad for use in their program.
-The iPad may be any generation or memory size, but may not be an iPad Mini or any other tablet device.
+Students in the Speech-Language Pathology Assistant program are required to purchase an Apple iPad for use in their program.
+The iPad must be able to operate the most current version of iOS, and may not be an iPad Mini or any other tablet device.

-MTI's IT department maintains a Help Desk for students.
+Mitchell Tech's IT department maintains a Help Desk for students.
 Help with technology issues may be requested online or via telephone.
-A link to the Help Desk is included in a student's MyMTI account.
+A link to the Help Desk is included at the top of the mitchelltech.edu homepage.

 Students are required to purchase designated book, supplies, tools and uniforms as assigned by the instructor in each course.
 Most programs specify tools and/or uniforms that are characteristic of the occupation for which the student is enrolled.
-Many of these materials can be purchased at the MTI Bookstore.
-In some cases, students will be advised to purchase tools at MTI-sponsored tool fairs.
+Many of these materials can be purchased online (textbooks and laptops; tools; scrubs).

 Students who enroll need to prepare for some initial expenses at the start of the term.
-Books, supplies, and tools will be required for all classes.
-MTI and the MTI Bookstore do not allow advances or charging of items from the Bookstore (except with a credit card) or with approval by the Vice-President for Administrative Services.
-Please budget accordingly when making your school plans.
+Please help students budget accordingly when making school plans.

 Return of Title IV Funds Policy